-- Add roux and cheese to the soup.
+- Add cheese to the soup.
 Turn slow cooker to high and cook for an additional 30 minutes, stirring a few times until the cheese melts.

-- Spoon it into bowls with optional toppings immediately.
+- Spoon soup into bowls with optional toppings immediately.

 Tips for the best cheeseburger soup